bbriscoe/single-delay-metric/README.md

 As a strawman, we propose **the 99th percentile (P99)** as a lowest common denominator delay metric for the communications industry.
 We believe this is a workable compromise between the above somewhat conflicting requirements, but the purpose of proposing a specific number is to provoke debate, not close it off.

 <img src="log-ccdf-example.svg" width="50%" alt="Example log CCDF" title="Example log-scale Complementary Cumulative Distribution Function (CCDF) of Queue Delay" align="left">
 We emphasize that a single common metric such as the P99 would only serve as a lowest common denominator.
-Ideally, the whole range of percentiles would be plotted as a cumulative distribution function (CDF)---preferably a log-scaled complementary CDF to reveal the details of the tail latencies clearly (see Figure 1).
-Nonetheless, where nothing more than a single number is needed, we advocate at least the P99.<br><br><br>
+Ideally, the whole range of percentiles would be plotted as a cumulative distribution function (CDF)---preferably a log-scaled complementary CDF to reveal the tail latencies clearly (see Figure 1).
+However, where nothing more than a single number is needed, we advocate at least the P99.<br><br>

-**Figure 1:** *Example log-scale Complementary Cumulative Distribution Function (CCDF) of Queue Delay (legend obfuscated, to focus on the visualization, not the details of the particular example)*
+**Figure 1:** *Example log-scale Complementary Cumulative Distribution Function (CCDF) of Queue Delay (legend obfuscated, to focus on the visualization, not the details of the particular example)*<br>

 ## The 'Benchmark Effect'